MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/install-previous-sync-app.md

 4. Follow the instructions to complete the installation.

-5. If you are asked to provide a license key, enter **3V9N8-W93CC-FQPB8-Y9WVF-TVGJ3**.
+5. If you're asked to provide a license key, enter **3V9N8-W93CC-FQPB8-Y9WVF-TVGJ3**.

     > [!NOTE]
     > The OneDrive sync app ships together with two components that are not selected for installation by default.
 We recommend that you do not change these default settings.